 There have not been many incidents of ‘hacking’ the chips in ‘smart credit cards’ and experts are mixed on whether we need to use RFID blocking technology.
 This inexpensive Faraday Bag seems like a worthwhile precaution, especially in airports. $11.99 or $24.99 for a more robust version.

 Be wary of free public Wi-Fi which you often find in airports, hotels and coffee shops.
 Don’t open personal accounts, especially bank websites and don’t send sensitive information like passwords.
 If your phone is set to ‘Auto-connect’ to available Wi-Fi networks, you should turn this feature off when traveling.
 Choose the networks you join.

 You should disable the automatic Blue Tooth connectivity on your devices when you travel.
 Just like Wi-Fi, you want to choose your Blue Tooth pairings.

-Smart Phone and Tablets makers are constantly updating software to stay ahead of hackers.
+– Smart Phone and Tablet makers are constantly updating software to stay ahead of hackers.
 Update the software on your device to make sure you have the most current protection.

 – Here’s a link to “How to clean your Apple products” page.
 The advice goes for most smart phones.